jsd4026/tableland-partners-copilot/README.md

 Copy the **entire contents** of [`setup-mode-instructions.md`](docs/setup-mode-instructions.md) and paste it into the **Custom Instructions** (or **Instructions**) field in your project settings.

-These instructions tell the AI how to guide you through the complete setup process.
+These instructions tell the AI how to guide you through the complete setup process, including automatically fetching the latest Implementation Guide.

 ### Step 5: Upload the Implementation Guide